Trauma-Grief Component Therapy for Adolescents (TGCT-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The current study evaluated the comparative effectiveness of a classroom-based psychoeducation and skills intervention and a school-based Trauma- and Grief-Focused Group Treatment [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)] for adolescents exposed to severe war-related trauma, traumatic bereavement, and postwar adversity.
-Subjects were randomized to receive to the classroom-based psychoeducation and skills intervention alone, or the classroom-based psychoeducation and skills intervention combined with TGCT-A. Measures utilized include the Posttraumatic Stress Disorder Reaction Index (RI), Depression Self-Rating Scale (DSRS), and UCLA Grief Inventory.
-Results indicate effectiveness of both tiers of intervention produced generally favorable results, with significant pretreatment to posttreatment reductions in posttraumatic stress disorder ( PTSD) and depression symptoms in both the treatment and comparison conditions and significant reductions in maladaptive grief reactions in the TGCT-A group.
-Moreover, significant symptom improvement between posttreatment and 4-month follow-up was observed in both treatment and comparison conditions on measures of PTSD and depression symptoms.
-Limitations included the TGCT-A group being exposed to the classroom-based arm of the intervention which makes it challenging to contrast the two active treatment conditions and their respective effects, small sample size, and length of follow-up.
+The purpose of the study was to evaluate the comparative effectiveness of 1) a classroom-based psychoeducation and skills intervention and 2) the classroom-based psychoeducation and skills intervention combined with a school-based Trauma- and Grief-Focused Group Treatment [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)] for adolescents exposed to severe war-related trauma, traumatic bereavement, and postwar adversity.
+Participants were randomized to receive the classroom-based psychoeducation and skills intervention alone, or the classroom-based psychoeducation and skills intervention combined with TGCT-A. Measures utilized include the Posttraumatic Stress Disorder Reaction Index (RI), Depression Self-Rating Scale (DSRS), and UCLA Grief Inventory.
+Results indicate there were significant pretreatment to posttreatment reductions in PTSD and depression symptoms in both the TGCT-A and comparison conditions, but significant reductions in maladaptive grief reactions only in the TGCT-A group.
+Moreover, significant symptom improvement between posttreatment and 4-month follow-up was observed in both the TGCT-A and comparison conditions on measures of PTSD and depression symptoms.
+Limitations included that both the TGCT-A group and the comparison group received the classroom-based arm of the intervention, making it difficult to attribute effects, small sample size for some analyses, and the short length of follow-up.

 Length of controlled postintervention follow-up: 4 months.